World Press Freedom Day – Close-up With Natalia Radzina

 There is almost no remaining independent media in the country, and the authorities constantly undermine press freedoms and the right to freedom of expression.
 In the World Press Freedom Index 2018, Belarus was listed as 155 out of 180 countries.

 The Charter 97 team has for a long time suffered a heavy prize for raising their voices to speak out about the situation in Belarus.
-Already back in 2010, before the presidential elections, the website became a target of president Lukashenko.
-At this time, Andrei Sannikov, one of the founders of Charter 97, was running against Lukashenko in the presidential elections.
+Already back in 2010, before the presidential elections, the website became a target of president Lukashenka.
+At this time, Andrei Sannikov, one of the founders of Charter 97, was running against Lukashenka in the presidential elections.

 As a response to the human rights violations perpetrated by the Belarusian regime in 2010, the European Union decided to put up sanctions.
 However, two years ago, the sanctions were lifted without any systemic improvements to the human rights situation.